Boma - Flavors of Africa - Dinner Reviews and Photos

 There is a giant on-stage kitchen where most of the food is being prepared, and while it's somewhat hard to see while sitting, it's a neat part of the feel of the restaurant when you go up to the buffet line.
 That "line" as it were, is really many different paddocks all lined up, and it's not necessary to wait in line at the very end to get to where you want to go.
 Often times, a smaller line of one or two people form behind the very station that you want something from.
 The foods are refreshed frequently and the system here seems to run quite efficiently.

-Hot food items that are often featured are a dinner style Bobotie, carved Turkey and Spiced-Crusted Beef Sirloin, Pork Shoulder with various sauces, Durban-style Roasted Chicken and a Nut-Crusted Roasted Salmon.
+Hot food items that are often featured are a dinner style Bobotie, carved Turkey and Spiced-Crusted Beef Sirloin, Pork Shoulder with various sauces, Durban-style Roasted Chicken and a Nut-Crusted Roasted Salmon (not all are available on the same day though).

 There is also a smaller (less tall) kid's station as well that features items like chicken and fish nuggets, pasta and meatballs, and Mealie Dogs (hot dogs).

 The hard part about eating at Boma, is leaving room for dessert!
 There's one item that has gained legendary status at Boma, and that's the Zebra Domes!
 They are an amarula mousse dome covered with a chocolate ganache and striped like a zebra!
-So good… and available in a non-alcoholic variety as well.
-In addition to some fresh baked cookies and brownies, there is a hot bread pudding, apple cobbler, and several mini-tarts that change seasonally.
-Kenyan Coffee Tarts and a Guava Panna Cotta have been around for a while and are close to being regulars on the dessert menu.
+In addition to some fresh baked cookies and brownies, there is usually a hot bread pudding, and/or apple cobbler, and several mini-tarts that change seasonally.

 (*) Price ranges listed are the average cost for one main entree and one soft beverage item, unless otherwise stated.
 There are many combinations of appetizers, deserts and drinks that will add to your final total.
 Many parks also use seasonal pricing systems which result in food and beverage costs increasing at peak times.
 Please check with the location that you are interested in for specific pricing information.